Reveal-Energy-Services/orchid-python-api/README.md

 ## Development Overview

-To understand the structure of the code, the [development README](./docs_dev/README.md) contains an overview of the application / package design.
+To understand the structure of the code, the file, `./docs_dev/README.md`, contains an overview of the application / package design.

 ## Development